Search the FAQ

-There is no need to print out your travel authorization, no, as the system is fully electronic and your carrier will be able to obtain your ESTA status information from the DHS.
-It might be a good idea to print out the paper so as to have confirmation on hand and keep a record of your application number.
+There is no need to print out your travel authorization, as the system is fully electronic and your air or sea carrier will be able to obtain your ESTA status information from the DHS.
+It might be a good idea to print out a copy of your approved authorization so as to have confirmation on hand and to keep a record of your application number.

-Here are the possible scenarios which could require a new travel authorization:
+Here are the possible scenarios which would require a new travel authorization:

 It’s not necessary as it’s only required to hold a valid travel authorization upon arrival and for entry into the United States.

-Your employment info helps to establish that you are not planning on entering the United States as an immigrant.
-Your status for travel authorization is still, only within a non-immigrant capacity and as an individual you need to exhibit your intention of returning to your country of origin.
+Your employment info helps to establish that you are not planning on entering the United States as an immigrant and provides evidence of your intention of returning to your country of origin.

 If payment has already been made, you can only update the following:

 If the passport on which you based your travel authorization application has changed for whatever reason, you will have to begin the application process for a new travel authorization.
 Please note that application fees are payable on the new application.

 There are a number of other details you can update on your application without applying for an authorization.
 Take a look at the list here.